 (vi) The Company has not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

-(viii) The Company does not undertake any transactions with respect to crypto currency or virtual currency during thr FY.
+(viii) The Company does not undertake any transactions with respect to crypto currency or virtual currency during the financial year.

-(ix) The Company do not have any transactions with Companies Struck off.
+(ix) The Company does not have any transactions with Companies Struck off.

 - enhance comparability and ensure consistency with the current year's financial statements; and